gpossst/opentern/README.md

 ## 🎯 Mission

 Opentern is designed to streamline the internship application process for developers and students.
 We believe that tracking applications shouldn't be complicated or expensive.
-Our mission is to provide a powerful, open-source solution that helps you:
+Our mission is to provide a powerful, completely free, open-source solution that helps you:

 - **Organize** your internship applications efficiently
 - **Discover** new opportunities automatically